 These timings include the co-curricular programme at the school, which is an expected element of study.

 What co-curricular activities are offered?

-Co-curricular activities are given great importance at The Arbor School, where every child is given opportunity to take part in five activities per week.
-During FS and KS1, the programme is voluntary, but from KS2 upwards, all children are expected to participate every day.
-We believe that co-curricular activities enhance a child’s education and play a vital role in holistic development and the broadening of emotional and academic skills.
+Co-curricular activities are given great importance at the Arbor School, where every child is given opportunity to take part in five activities per week.
+All children are expected to participate every day, as we believe that co-curricular activities enhance a child’s education and play a vital role in holistic development and the broadening of emotional and academic skills.
 The activities are tracked, assessed and reported upon and are focused upon specific learning areas, namely sports; creativity; school enrichment, community service and culture.

 What physical facilities does the school offer?

 The Arbor School has exceptional facilities which include the following:

 - Climate-controlled biodomes and two internal atria, one of which is a learning garden;

 - Full-sized, FIFA compliant football pitch;